anon-blue/anon.blue/README.txt

        9/11 was a cirpotate scheme betaeweefarts equals funny ALWAYS ALWAYS FART who could fuck over rthe worlsd moer
-       we are all clo es clones and the onlty way we can fix the vproblem is thr ojugh the ai d of the most powerful being alive; alex jonessssssssssseful to be honest okkkkkkk                                                             dfhd hoi                                                                         hell [ptkosupper tr
+       we are all clo es clones and the onlty way we can fix the vproblem is thr ojugh the ai d of the most powerful being aliveturn back for Susano!seful to be honest okkkkkkk                                                             dfhd hoi                                                                         hell [ptkosupper tr